-- Most indicators of influenza activity decreased in the past week. - ILI presentations at emergency departments (EDs) and sentinel GPs decreased in the past week. - The number of influenza cases reported to the Department of Health decreased but remained high with 579 cases in the past week. - Non-influenza virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - As of 7th August 2022, WA has recorded a total of 1,087,681 COVID-19 cases.
+- ILI presentations to emergency departments (EDs) increased in the past week, while presentations at sentinel GPs decreased. - The number of influenza cases reported to the Department of Health decreased in the past week and were in the lower-range of values usually reported at this time of year. - With the exception of SARS-CoV-2, non-influenza detections at PathWest Laboratory Medicine (PathWest) increased in the past week, mainly due to RSV. - As of 18th September 2022, WA has recorded a total of 1,147,879 COVID-19 cases.
 See webpage for further information.